Cork vs Rubber Underlayment: Reducing Sound & Value for Money

 3mm corkCan reduce sound by up to 13 decibels

-Something else to look out for is an STC score.
-This stands for Sound Transmission Class.
-The score is based on how sound travels through a variety of building components including floors, wall, windows, doors, and more.
+Something else to look out for is an STC score (Sound Transmission Class).
+The score is based on how sound travels through various building components, including floors, walls, windows, doors, and more.

-While this score is often only important in multi-family and commercial buildings, it does have relevance for single-family homes as well.
+While the STC score is often only important in multi-family and commercial buildings, it also has relevance for single-family homes.

-At 6mm or 1/4 inch think, most cork underlayment has a STC score of 50.
-Double the cork (i.e. going to 12mm) more than doubles the STC score.
-So in this case, thicker is better.
+At 6mm or 1/4 inch thick, most cork underlayment has an STC score of 50.
+If you double the cork (i.e., going to 12mm), the STC core doubles as well.
+So thicker is better.

-When it comes to sound reduction, rubber underlayment wins against cork.
-While cork is capable of reproducing the same amount of noise reduction, it needs significantly more material to achieve it.
+When it comes to sound reduction, I find that rubber wins against cork.
+While cork can reproduce the same noise reduction, cork underlayment needs significantly more material to achieve it.
 To get the same benefits, cork needs to be 30% thicker than rubber underlay.

 #2 Cost